Rodricasares/MyShop_with_React/README.md

 # MyShop_with_React

-Application based on an icommers cart that contains several essential components for its operation:
+Application based on an eCommerce cart that contains several essential components for its operation:
 -Navbar
 -Title
 -Logo